-The Swiss-built aircraft will go into operation as a flying intensive care unit, undertaking more than two flights a day across South Australia and the Northern Territory for the next 12 years.
+The aircraft will undergo its final conversion into a ‘flying intensive care unit’ before commencing aeromedical service and undertake two flights a day for the next 12 years.

-In its lifetime, it will fly almost four million kilometres to provide the finest care to more than 9000 Australians in need.
+In its lifetime, ‘Hotel’ will carry RFDS crews almost four million kilometres to provide the finest care to more than 9,000 Australians in need.

 “The RFDS relies on fundraising and donations to replace our aircraft so we can’t thank the community enough for delivering the ultimate gift to the Flying Doctor,” Mr Paterson said.